Ole Red Beverage Director Cassie Wade offers clever ideas for festive cocktails that will wow your party guests.

 4. Improvise.
 Ditch the egg whites.

 If you love a whiskey sour but the thought of handling raw eggs holds you back from making the cocktail, we’ve got to ask: Have a can of chickpeas lying around the house?
-No?
-OK, do you at least know what chickpeas are?
-Perfect.
+Yes?
+Get ready to go full MacGyver.
 When making hummus for the vegetable platter, reserve the juice found in the can of chickpeas, known by chefs as “aquafaba.”
 (Good party joke: When someone asks what your astrological sign is, tell them “aquafaba.”
 Everyone will laugh.
 At how stupid that joke was.)
 Aquafaba replaces the need of egg whites while still maintaining the silky, frothy texture you love.
 This is a party, so just remember to shake it real good — and the cocktail, too.

 5. Be hospitable, ya little jerk.